-The Fund's reports are available upon request free of charge and they are available on the websites of SICO Capital and Saudi Stock Exchange.

-5) Description of the fund's benchmark and the service provider's website (if any)
+- 4) The Fund's reports are available upon request free of charge, and they are available on the websites of SICO Capital and Saudi Stock Exchange. - 5) fund's benchmark and the service provider's website (if any)

-The Fund's benchmark is the S&P GCC Shariah Composite Index and is published by S&P Global on a daily basis.
+The Fund's benchmark is the S&P GCC Shariah Composite Index and is published by S&P Global daily.